 What Causes this Condition?

-The doctor may use a casual plasma test or a fasting (abstaining from food or drink for approximately 8 hours) plasma glucose test to diagnose this diabetes
+Your doctor may use a casual plasma test or a fasting (abstaining from food or drink for approximately 8 hours) plasma glucose test to diagnose diabetes.

-When the condition is not well controlled it can lead to serious or even life threatening complications for the sufferer.
-These sympyoms include:
+When the condition is not well controlled, it can lead to serious or even life threatening complications.
+These include:

-• Retinopathy.
 This is an abnormality of the eyes related to the development of diabetes.
 Even though an individual has no vision problems when initially found to have the condition, many develop problems related to the eyes over time.
 To prevent progression of vision problems, one should take steps to control blood sugars, hypertension and cholesterol.
 It is extremely important to get a dilated eye exam every year, as changes in your diabetes can be seen by your optician.
 If you have never been to an eye doctor or if you feel as though nothing is wrong with your eyes, it is still important to have a dilated eye exam.
 It will serve as a reference so any potential changes in your vision can easily be compared to your baseline.

-• Kidney damage.
 The risk of developing kidney disease also increases over time.
-This means the longer one has diabetes, the greater his or her risk for the disease.
+The longer one has diabetes, the greater his or her risk for the disease.
 With diabetes, the small blood vessels in the body are injured.
 When the blood vessels in the kidneys are injured, the kidneys cannot function properly.
 Your body will retain more water and salt, leading to weight gain and ankle edema (swelling, fluid retention).
 Kidney damage can cause significant other serious illnesses, including kidney failure or heart disease.

-• Nerve damage and poor blood circulation.
 The damage to one’s nerves and hardening of the individual’s arteries can decrease feeling and blood circulation to the feet.
 This leads to greater risk of infections and ulcers which often heal poorly.
-These ulcers raise the risk of the need for amputation.
-Damaged nerves can also lead to problems with the digestive system, including vomiting, nausea or diarrhea that can also lead to more serious conditions.
+Untreated ulcers raise the risk of the need for surgery or amputation.
+Damaged nerves can also lead to problems with the digestive system, including vomiting, nausea, or diarrhea that can also lead to more serious conditions.